• Skip to primary navigation

 Although the Recipe Redux challenges are no longer active, they were a great motivation to try something new.

-For the tofu “fish” sticks, first press the tofu using a tofu press or by wrapping in paper towels and placing it on a plate with another plate on top.
+For the tofu “fish” sticks, first press the tofu using a tofu press or by wrapping it in paper towels and placing it on a plate with another plate on top.
 Put something heavy on top.
 Press for around 15 minutes while you prepare the other veggies.

 If there’s room, add the green beans.
 They will take the least amount of time to bake.
-If it seems like one element is getting done before the other, you can remove it to a plate and continue to cook the others until browned and done.
+If it seems like one element is getting done before the other, you can remove it to a plate and cook the others until browned and done.

 Be sure to try Tofu in more of your plant-based dishes: